Radar mile

 Radar mile or radar nautical mile is an auxiliary constant for converting a (delay) time to the corresponding scale distance on the radar display.

 Radar timing is usually expressed in microseconds.
-To relate radar timing to distances traveled by radar energy, you should know that radiated energy from radar set travels at approximately 984 feet per microsecond.
-With the knowledge that a nautical mile is approximately 6,080 feet, we can figure the approximate time required for radar energy to travel one nautical mile using the following calculation:
+To relate radar timing to distances traveled by radar energy, the speed is used to calculate it.
+With speed of radar waves at approximately the speed of light in vacuum or 299792458 m/s and nautical mile at 1852 m, the delay per nautical mile until the wave return is calculated as:

 A pulse-type radar set transmits a short burst of electromagnetic energy.
 The target range is determined by measuring elapsed time while the pulse travels to and returns from the target.
 Because two-way travel is involved, a total time of 12.35 microseconds per nautical mile will elapse between the start of the pulse from the antenna and its return to the antenna from a target in a range of 1 nautical mile.
 In equation form, this is: